FablabTorino/tinyMatrix/README.md

-the project was inspired By TigerUp (tigeruppp?gmail?com) https://sites.google.com/site/tinymatrix/ and customized by Franco Magni and Federico Vanzati in 2012, at Fablab Torino.
+The project was inspired By TigerUp (tigeruppp?gmail?com) https://sites.google.com/site/tinymatrix/ and customized by Franco Magni and Federico Vanzati in 2012, at Fablab Torino.